nKeee/nKes-Runelite-Plugins/README.md

 ## Inventory Notifier
 -Displays a pink (FF00EE) box when your inventory is full

+## Fishing Plugin
+-Works with all fish, all customization options working.

 ## TBD
 - Learn how to code
 - More plugins